melezhik/sparky-qemu-example/README.md

 ## use_case_sudo

-If enable use sudo when run use case scenario
+If enabled use sudo when run use case scenario

 # Clean up